 Set an example by for instance paying the workforce adequately, by employing refugees, by providing spaces for encounter, dialogue and interaction.

-For example by inviting and collaborating with local companies, craftsmen or designers that also work with the SDGs to the museum.
+For example by inviting and collaborating with local companies, craftspeople or designers that also work with the SDGs to the museum.

 To quote Jasper Visser; “walking the walk by talking the talk”.
 If we promote our audiences to be sustainable, we have to do the same in our organisations.